Blaney gets shot at back-to-back NASCAR titles after controversial finish at Martinsville Speedway

-nascar martinsville playoffs blaney bell byron — (AP) — Ryan Blaney earned a chance to defend his Cup Series championship with a victory Sunday at Martinsville Speedway, where a controversial finish forced NASCAR to decide if Christopher Bell or William Byron took the final spot in the winner-take-all season finale.
+nascar martinsville playoffs blaney bell byron — (AP) — Ryan Blaney celebrated his victory at Martinsville Speedway, a win that launched NASCAR's defending champion into the title-deciding season finale.

-The ending was marred by NASCAR's lengthy review of Bell potentially committing a safety violation with his last-lap pass of Byron.
-Bell hit the wall and rode a portion of it for momentum — the same thing Ross Chastain did two years ago in a move that has since been banned by NASCAR.

-Bell's pass of Byron left the two tied in points for the final spot in next week's title-decider at Phoenix Raceway.
-After an awkwardly long delay, Bell's move was deemed illegal and Byron was given the final spot.
+Meanwhile, Christopher Bell and William Byron waited awkwardly alongside their parked cars for a ruling from NASCAR on who would be the fourth and final driver in the winner-take-all decider at Phoenix Raceway.

+The issue was whether Bell had smashed into wall on the final lap and rode along it for momentum to give him the final pass he needed to move past Byron for the last spot in the championship.
+The move was quite similar to one used two years ago at Martinsville by Ross Chastain — it was dubbed the “Hail Melon” — and subsequently banned the ensuing offseason.

 “I understand that the rule is made to prevent people from riding the wall, but my move was completely different from what Ross did,” said Bell, who was denied a third consecutive trip to the championship race.

-The ruling saved the playoffs for Hendrick Motorsports, which put three drivers in the round of eight vying for four spots in the championship.
-Had NASCAR not ruled Bell's move illegal, not a single Hendrick car would be racing for the Cup Series title.
+“I slid into the wall and kept my foot into it.
+I guess that is a losing move,” Bell continued.
+"I didn’t intentionally floor it and go into the fence — I slipped into the wall and that’s all she wrote.”

+Said Byron: “He rode the wall and there's a clear rule against riding the wall.
+So in my eyes, that's what counts.
+If it happened in the past, it was fair game.
+But now the rule is against it.”

-Blaney, meanwhile, passed Chase Elliott with 15 laps to go to win at the Virginia track for a second consecutive year and take a spot in the championship race next week at Phoenix Raceway.
-Blaney will race Penske teammate Joey Logano, Tyler Reddick of 23XI Racing and Byron.
+Blaney, meanwhile, passed Hendrick driver Chase Elliott with 15 laps to go to win at the Virginia track for a second consecutive year.
+His victory last year propelled him to his first Cup title.

 “To have another shot at the championship is really special,” Blaney said.
 “Try to go back-to-back next week.
 I've got nothing left.
 Oh my God, I'm tired.”